visual-layer/fastdup/README.md

         </a>
     </td>
     <td colspan="4" valign="top">
-        <b>🖼 Analyze Image Classification Dataset:</b> Learn how to load a labeled image classification dataset and analyze for potential issues.
+        <b>🖼 Analyze Image Classification Dataset</b><br>Learn how to load a labeled image classification dataset and analyze for potential issues.
 If you have labeled ImageNet-style folder structure, have a go!
     </td>
     <td rowspan="3" width="160">
         <a href="https://visual-layer.readme.io/docs/getting-started">